AWikia/SkinEvelution/docs/Overview.md

 - Factory Pack is the OOBE color scheme.
 This focuses more on rounded corners and uses Ubutnu as the Secondary Font
 - Forced Packs (Two exist) is the color scheme with more emphasis on higher color contrast between elements.
 Four themes are light and four are dark.
 - Techno Pack is an all-green color scheme.
 Theme A demonstrates a light text color on a light theme while Theme D demonstrates a dark text color on a dark theme.
 - Retro Packs are four four-theme packs that uses colors dating back from the classic color schemes from Windows 95 to XP.
-All of them are light
+All of them are light and do not contain any rounded corners or logo filter
 - Neon Pack is an 100% dark color-scheme.
 Each theme focuses soley on a specific color with Theme A on Green, Theme B on Blue, Theme C on Pink and Theme D on Orange

 ## Differences of Evelution and MpistoSkin2